-Cathy Allen, CPA helps CPA firms better understand their ethical responsibilities so they can manage their risks more effectively and enhance the quality of their professional services.
-Specifically, she designs and delivers education and training and consults on independence, ethics and related quality controls.
+Cathy Allen, CPA helps CPA firms understand their ethical responsibilities so they can manage their risks more effectively and enhance the quality of their professional services.
+Specifically, she consults on independence, ethics and related quality controls and designs and delivers education and training.
 Cathy also provides litigation support and expert witness services.

 Cathy serves on the National Association of State Boards of Accountancy’s (NASBA) Board of Directors as Northeast Regional Director and chairs the NASBA Ethics Committee.
 She has been a member of the NYS Board for Public Accountancy since 2011, chairs its Ethics Committee, actively contributes to the AICPA PEEC's Information Technology and Cloud Services Task Force and is a sitting member of the Committee's Codification Task Force.
-She is a member of the Board of Governors of the Accountants Club of America.
+This past year, she became a member of the Accountants Club of America's Board of Governors.

 Office: (631) 849-2392